 Many Americans use medical treatments that are not part of mainstream medicine.
-When you are using these types of care, it may be called complementary, integrative, or alternative medicine.
-This is often referred to as CAM.
+Depending on how these treatments are used, it may be called complementary, integrative, or alternative medicine.

 The claims that non-mainstream practitioners make can sound promising.
-However, researchers do not know how safe many of these treatments are or how well they work.
-Studies are underway to determine the safety and usefulness of many of these practices.
+However, researchers often do not know how safe some of these treatments are or how well they work.
+Studies are underway to determine the safety and usefulness of many of these treatments.

 To minimize the health risks of a non-mainstream treatment

-Since complementary and alternative medicine can encompass a wide range of practices, this guide will only provide an overview along with tips on how to evaluate CAM.
-If you would like assistance doing research on a specific CAM practice, please visit the Cancer Resource Library and a staff member would be happy to assist you.
+Since complementary and integrative medicine can encompass a wide range of practices, this guide will only provide an overview along with tips on how to evaluate non-mainstream treatments.
+If you would like assistance doing research on a specific treatment, please visit the Resource Library and we would be happy to assist you.
 You can also reach us at (805) 879-5648 or firstname.lastname@example.org.